What is Coercive Control?

 start asking abusers "why do you abuse?"

 Law enforcement, Courts, Lawyers, Parent Coordinators, Mediators/Arbitrators, Child Protective Services, Psychologists, Social Workers & anyone else working with victims and families need to be Trauma & Coercive Control Informed in order to comprehensively protect and support victims.

-Coercive Control is ABUSE, plain & simple
+Coercive Control is ABUSE

 & needs to be regarded as such.